Television in the United Kingdom: The rise of television in the UK

 The British Broadcasting Corporation (BBC) was established in 1927 to develop radio broadcasting, and inevitably became involved in TV in 1936.
 The BBC is funded by income from a "Broadcast Receiving Licence" purchased by UK residents.
 The cost of this is set by agreement with the UK Government.

 Television caught on in the United Kingdom in 1947, but its expansion was slow.
-By 1951, with only two transmitters, near London and Birmingham, only 9% of British homes owned a television set.
+By 1951, with only two transmitters, near London and Birmingham, only 9% of British homes owned a television set with 1.5 million viewers by 1952.
 The United Kingdom was the first country in the world to have a regular daily television schedule direct to homes, and it was the first to have technical professions to work on TVs.

+Commercial television was first broadcast in the United Kingdom in 1955 through Independent Television's London franchise, Associated-Rediffusion.
+Unlike the US, there was a distinct split between advertisements and programming.
+Advertisers purely purchased spots within pre-defined breaks within programming, and had no connection to the programme content.
+The content and nature of adverts was strictly controlled by the Independent Television Authority (ITA), the body controlling commercial television.

+By the summer of 1957, Independent Television (ITV) had reached 85% of the country, and the TV audience had grown to 7 million.
+When all the ITV franchises had launched by 1962, the audience had grown to 12 million.

 Up until 1972, television broadcasting hours were tightly regulated by the British government, under the control of the Postmaster General.
-Before the launch of the commercial channel ITV in 1955, the BBC was restricted by law to just five hours maximum of television in a day.
+Before the launch of ITV, the BBC was restricted by law to just five hours maximum of television in a day.
 This was increased at the launch of the commercial channel ITV to a 7-hour broadcasting day for both channels.
 Gradually the number of hours were increased.
 Typically, during the late 1960s, the law regulated a 50-hour broadcasting week for all television channels in the UK.
 This that meant BBC1, BBC2 and ITV could only broadcast normal programming for 7 hours a day from Mondays to Fridays, and 7.5 hours a day on Saturdays and Sundays.